DarthSid95/PolyGANs/README.md

 ## Introduction

-This is the Code submission accompanying the ICML 2022 Submission "The Optimal GAN Discriminator is a High-dimensional Interpolator."
+This is the Code submission accompanying the SIAM SIMODS 2024 Submission "The Optimal Discriminator in Higher-order Gradient-regularized Generative Adversarial Networks."
 All codes are in Tensorflow2.0 Keras, and can be implemented on either GPU, CPU and on Colab or locally.
 A public version of this code will be released with the camera-ready version of the paper

 ## PolyGAN RBF